rackerlabs/technical-blog/content/blog/2020/2020-10-23-threat-intelligence-and-security-practices-in-the-oracle-cloud/index.md

 1. "Ensure we can accurately and consistently identify and assess threats against Oracle SaaS.

-2. "Adjust the prioritization of security DevSecOps engineering activities and projects based on findings from our threat intelligence program."
+2. "Adjust the prioritization of security DevSecOps engineering activities and projects based on findings from our threat intelligence program.

 3. "Collaborate and share our feeds, analysis, and insights with other security lines of business inside Oracle."